 - Are there any races a horse is not eligible to enter due to its past performance?

-- Three-year-old maidens and novices may not enter flat races in the 5th meetings at the Tokyo or Nakayama racecourses, flat races in the 3rd meeting at Kyoto Racecourse, and flat races in the 5th and 6th meetings at Hanshin racecourse, in 2020.
-In addition, maidens and novices aged four and up may not enter flat races at the Nakayama, Tokyo, Kyoto, and Hanshin racecourses, and flat races in the 2nd meeting at the Chukyo racecourse.
+- Three-year-old maidens and novices may not enter flat races in the 5th meetings at the Tokyo or Nakayama racecourses, flat races in the 3rd meeting at Kyoto Racecourse, and flat races in the 5th meeting at Hanshin racecourse, in 2023.
+In addition, maidens and novices aged four and up may not enter flat races at the Nakayama, Tokyo, Kyoto, and Hanshin racecourses, and flat races in the 1st meeting at Chukyo Racecourse.

 - How are the numbers of runners (post positions) decided?

-- The post numbers assigned to runners in the various races are decided automatically by computer, with the exception of some G I races in which the numbers are assigned by public lottery.
+- The post numbers assigned to runners in the various races are all decided automatically by computer, with the exception of some G I races in which the numbers are assigned by public lottery.
 Similarly, all horses selected to run when the number of declared entrants exceeds the permitted number of starters are decided automatically by computer.

 The post positions at the starting gate are the same as the numbers outlined above, starting with number 1 and proceeding from the inside of the track towards the outside.

 The JRA has no system of “also eligible” runners.
 In other words, even when a runner is withdrawn after the entries and post positions are made public, other horses are not moved up to enter a race.